A Hands-Off Investing Strategy with Betterment Robo-Investing

 While Betterment has increased its selection of exchange traded funds (ETFs) to include international and emerging market investing, it still doesn’t make commodities or real estate funds available.
 The lack of commodity funds may not be a big deal but the lack of REITs is a big miss and I hope they add some funds for the asset class soon.

 Overall, Betterment is a great financial tool for investors that want a hands-off investing approach or just don’t have the time to learn about investing.
 It will literally do everything for you and you’ll have a much better shot at meeting your investing goals than most investors.
-Read through the Betterment review for more detail and feel free to drop me a line if you have any questions.

 What is Betterment Investing?